 Lynwood have been delivering the IOSH Managing Safely course at the same price for the last 8 years.
 The times they are a changin'.
 We would love to offer our health and safety training at ridiculously low prices for ever but as our costs rise every year, we now have no option but to impose a small increase.
 Up until January 2017 you will still be able to get your IOSH Managing Safely training for £395+VAT.
 As of January 2017 the price will rise slightly to £425+VAT.
 OK, the new price is still very competitive but if you like a bargain - book early.

+There is now a newer version of the IOSH Managing Safely project, V5.0.
+Click here to view guidance on he latest version of the IOSH Managing Safely course.
 There is already a lot of information in this blog about the IOSH Managing Safely project but most of it was written about the previous version of the project.
 Most of that information still applies to the new project, hence the reason that it hasn't been taken down.
 Anyone who is familiar with the previous version of the project will first notice a significant change in the appearance of the forms.
 You can download a copy of the new project forms from here.
 Look about half way down the page, under the heading "The Forms" and click through the link in "pdf.Format".
 Let's get to the project then.
 There are points available for everything following the title "Risk Assessment Form", including your (Assessor's) name and date.
 The date could be any date from the end of your course to the date of submitting your work to your training provider.
 The next four rows on the form ask for descriptions of various things.
 DESCRIPTION is the key word here.
-In describing your location you might wish to include whether it is indoors, outdoors or a mix of the two. you might include it's size, where the doorways (including fire escapes) are and what is the function e.g. cabinet makers workshop, commercial kitchen etc. When you describe your activities on this first page you do not need to describe how you conduct each activity, just their nature e.g. manually loading ......., data input, FLT operations, etc. You should include both your routine and non-routine activities, if you have them.
-It is difficult to imagine workplaces where there are no maintenance activities and cleaning activities, you should include these too.
-One common mistake made in describing equipment is [...]
+In describing your location you might wish to include whether it is indoors, outdoors or a mix of the two. you might include it's size, where the doorways (including fire escapes) are and what is the function e.g. cabinet makers workshop, commercial kitchen etc. When you describe your activities on this first page you do not need to describe how you conduct each activity, just their nature e.g. manually loading ......., data input, FLT operations, etc. You should include both your routine and non-routine activities, if you have them. [...]

 You can still get the IOSH Managing Safely course for just £395.
 This is the new, V4.0 course.
 There's new information, we talk about more common hazards and there's the latest up to date H&S data.
 The IOSH Managing Safely course was already the best health and safety training course for managers, now it is even better.
 Come along, join in and take something away.